cnsuhao/engine1/docs/Markdown/MainPage.md

   - See a description <a href="https://cmake.org/Wiki/CMake_FAQ#What_is_an_.22out-of-source.22_build.3F">here</a>
 - Full CMake Builds
   - Replaced all ant and scripts (.sh and .bat) with CMake
-    - Improves build support across all target platforms (requested by AMM)
+    - Improves build support across all target platforms
       - Currently supporting Windows, Mac, UNIX (including aarch64) devices
     - More multi-platform/compiler compliance
       - Currently supporting MSVC (2015+), GCC (4.8.1+), and Clang (3.3+)